paul-norman/go-template-manager/README.md

 # TemplateManager

-Package `templateManager` simplifies the use of Go's standard library `text/template` for use with HTML templates.
+Package `templateManager` simplifies the use of Go's standard libraries: `text/template` / `html/template` for use with HTML templates.

 It automates the process of choosing which files to group together for parsing (creating bundles), and builds a store of each entry template file complete with all of its dependencies.
 It also allows simple variables to be globally defined in the templates themselves and the use of simple components.